xXTacticalWaffleXx/cmdnotes_old/README.md

 -delete lets you delete your notes

--save lets you save your notes to a file that the program will import the next time you start it (keep in mind you need to close the program to actually save your changes)

 -help explains all the commands

+-transaction starts a SQL style transaction

+-commit saves the changes made in a transaction to file

+-rollback reverts any changes mad

-At present you have to compile the program yourself. to do this either clone the repository into visual studio 2017 or 2019 or copy the cpp file into your own ide and compile it there.
+to compile this program from source clone the repo into visual studio 2017 or higher and compile